 I swore to myself that I’d never look at this subject every again, but just… can’t… resist…

-The horror that is football and music has a bigger horror that even it is scared of:
+The horror that is football and music has an even bigger horror…

 Football and Christmas music.